CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-DevOps-with-GitHub.md

-# AVW: DevOps with GitHub
+# Azure Immersion Workshop: DevOps with GitHub

 ## Known Issues and workarounds